apostrophecms/apostrophe-documentation/docs/getting-started/creating-your-first-project.md

 ## Generating a test project

-1. Create a new project with the Apostrpohe CLI tool:
+1. Create a new project with the [Apostrophe CLI tool](https://www.npmjs.com/package/@apostrophecms/cli):

     ```bash
     # Create a project
-    apos create-project test-project
+    apos create test-project
     ```
 2. With the project created, you should install the dependencies and start the server.
 You'll also be prompted to create a password.
 Make sure you don't forget it --- you'll need it in a minute.